 Choosing a Motor Oil for Your Cleaning Application

-Auto-Rx® Plus is compatible with all 4-stroke motor oils.
+If you read our article about Auto-Rx® Plus, you will see how Auto-Rx® Plus is compatible with all 4-stroke motor oils.
 However, for the best results, conventional, mineral-oil based motor oils work best.
 The normal cleaning and rinse phases of an Auto-Rx® Plus cleaning application are only for a relatively short duration of 2,000 miles.
 In nearly all cases, conventional oil will provide the same level of lubrication as would an expensive full-synthetic motor oil for such a short duration.
 Auto-Rx® Plus is more active in simple conventional oils.

 - If you feel that you would prefer to run Auto-Rx® Plus with a Group IV full-synthetic oil, then merely increase the cleaning time to 4,000 miles and do the same for the rinse phase for 4,000 miles (no Auto-Rx® needed).

 - If you are running Auto-Rx® Plus to solve a rotary seal leak in a motor, using conventional oil is a must for both the cleaning and rinsing phases.

 - For heavily sludged motors, we highly recommend running conventional oil for cleaning and rinsing.
 We recommend that you do not run oils badged as “high mileage” for the best cleaning and rinse results in heavily soiled motors or those with seal leak issues.